TennisBowling/asyncbing/README.md

 # AsyncBing
 asyncbing is an asyncio api wrapper for the [Bing Search Api](https://www.microsoft.com/en-us/bing/apis/bing-web-search-api).
-It uses a modern `async`/`await` python api. \
+It uses a modern `async`/`await` python api.
 [Docs](https://asyncbing.readthedocs.io/en/latest/)

 ## Installing

-`python -m pip install asyncbing` \
+`python -m pip install asyncbing`
-For the stable version of asyncbing. \
+For the stable version of asyncbing.
-`python -m pip install git+https://github.com/TennisBowling/asyncbing/` \
+`python -m pip install git+https://github.com/TennisBowling/asyncbing/`
 For the unstable/cutting edge of asyncbing.
-Not recommended in production. \
+Not recommended in production.

 ## Usage

-Import it with \
-`from asyncbing import search` \
-Then initialize asyncbing with your Bing Search Api key [guide](https://docs.microsoft.com/en-us/bing/search-apis/bing-web-search/create-bing-search-service-resource) like
+Get a Bing Search Api key [guide](https://docs.microsoft.com/en-us/bing/search-apis/bing-web-search/create-bing-search-service-resource)
-`s = search.Search('APIKEYGOESHERE')`
+Then replace the key you have with 'key' in the examples

 ## Sample usage